 - About 80% of people also experience impaired stomach activity.
 A delay in stomach emptying is very common.

 - Some people develop "watermelon stomach" (medically referred to as CAVE syndrome), in which the stomach develops red-streaked areas from widened blood vessels.
 This causes a slow bleeding that can lead to anemia (low red blood cell counts) over time.

 - There may be a higher risk for stomach cancer.

 - Problems with movement of the food (motility) through the intestines also develop.
+This can lead to food being stuck in the esophagus and regurgitation.
 People may experience an increase in bacteria levels in their intestines as a result, and have trouble absorbing nutrients from foods through their intestines.

 - Scarring can cause blockages and constipation.
 In rare cases, constipation can become so severe that the bowel develops holes or tears, conditions that can be life threatening.

 - Scarring can also interfere with the absorption of fats in the intestines.
 This can lead to an increase in the number of bacteria in the lower intestines, which can cause watery diarrhea.